angzla/StarrySwarm/README.md

 ![kants](https://github.com/angzla/StarrySwarm/blob/main/kants.gif)

 ## HOW TO RUN LOCALLY
-1. From Github, download and open app package according to operating system
+1. From Github app folder, download and open app package according to operating system
 2. If on MacOS, open terminal
 - Type xattr -cr \path\to\app
 4. Users on other platforms will need to install OpenJDK17 at [https://adoptium.net](https://adoptium.net)